juouyang/drone-kubectl/README.md

 ## Prerequisite

-drone-runner-kube MUST install and this plugin is for in-cluster operation.
+`drone-runner-kube` MUST install and this plugin is for in-cluster operation ONLY.
   * use serviceaccount/drone/default, and CANNOT use other credential currently
-  * cannot control remote k8s without drone-runner-kube install
+  * cannot control remote k8s (out-cluster)

 ### RBAC